MichaelKohler/neeo-driver-sensors/README.md

 This "driver" searches for all configured sensors in the NEEO project and exposes them as regularly updating text labels to show them on shortcut pages.

+**Note:** This currently does not work with the current public SDK release.
+It will work with > 0.52.0.

 Setup
 -----